Yeah, we got one, too.

 When I was in mortuary school, I had the good fortune of being surrounded by a number of dead bodies.
 A dead body is always a shock, and the shock continues.
 I never really got used to walking into a room and feeling the presence of a dead person.
 They were not breathing shallowly.
 There was no actual danger; the closer and closer I got to the body, its eyes did not shoot open, nor did its arms reach out and grab my wrist like in a horror movie.
 The fear was all internal.

-But since you mentioned fear, I will share a question I contemplate sometimes: “Since death alone is certain,” writes Stephen Batchelor, “and the time of death is uncertain, what should I do?”
+When I was in the funeral home, a question I contemplated a lot was expressed most clearly by Stephen Batchelor: “Since death alone is certain, and the time of death is uncertain, what should I do?”
 For two or three months we’d have no one at the morgue.
 Then for six months in a row, we’d have ten bodies every day.
 The time of death is uncertain; death is not.

 Eventually, I came to view all fears as microcosms of this one great fear: Uneasiness upon waking from a nap in winter, the “Sunday blues,” a relationship breaking up, a child leaving the nest…all fears come down to the fear of death.
 And conversely, all fears vanish in those moments when you are not afraid of death.